 "Oh, I was filthy rich, 9 years up the line.
 Now I'm back here re-doing my lean younger years, sort of just starting all over again."

 "Well, I'm rich now, so I'll double the price of your contract if you drop it."

 He laughed, but shook his head.
 "Naw, I'd rather fight it out.
 See who's toughest, you know?
-Besides," wicked smile, "the truth is that You are one of the people I want revenge upon."
+Besides," wicked smile, "the truth is that You are one of the them I want revenge upon."

 "Me?
 I've never even... wait, for something I'll have done in the future?"

 "Actually," Darang smiled even more wickedly, "I think I'll let you figure that out yourself."

 We were silent for a moment, drinking our beers.

 After a while I said, "You mentioned a nuclear war coming, nine years from now.
 Could you tell me about that?"